garfbradaz/clarizen.js/md_docs/clarizen_doc.md

 **Kind**: instance method of <code>[ClarizenForm](#ClarizenForm)</code>
 <a name="ClarizenForm+main"></a>
 ### clarizenForm.main()
 This is the main function of the ClarizenForm object.
 Here you can customizeand subscribe to [Clarizen](#Clarizen) events.
-In addition logging into the API using [Clarizen.login](Clarizen.login)is a good idea.
+In addition logging into the API using [clarizen~login](clarizen~login)is a good idea.

 **Kind**: instance method of <code>[ClarizenForm](#ClarizenForm)</code>
 <a name="ClarizenForm+storageAvailable"></a>